Mikarsoft/BlackHole-Core-ORM/README.md

 - Support for Composite Foreign Keys.
 - Value Generator Interface that Autogenerates a column's value on insert
 - Support For No PrimaryKey Table
-- New SetDefaultValue Method for the BHOpenEntity's Columns
 - New 'Unique' Attribute for creating Unique Column groups
 - Added Overload on 'ForeignKey' Attribute to point to specific column
 - Reading Automatically the DateFormat of the Database.